 "Let's Talk" is a program that provides easy access to informal, confidential consultations with staff members from University of Minnesota.
-Let’s Talk Counselors hold walk-in hours at the locations listed.
+Let’s Talk Counselors hold walk-in hours at the locations listed (please check the Let's Talk calendar to confirm the schedule before attending).
 You do not have to make appointments and the service is free.

 What can I talk about at “Let’s Talk”?

 No topic is off limits.
 Some reasons to stop by:

 - Academic performance

 - Identity-based topics

 - Other concerns

 What happens during a visit to “Let’s Talk”?